Pantagrueliste/Avvisi-del-Levante/index.md

 # Ottoman Avvisi (Resources for research on the Avvisi from Levante)
-Authors: Pamir Sen, Clément Godbarge.
+Authors: Pamir Sen, Clément Godbarge (Medici Archive Project)

 ## Resources for Research on Ottoman *Avvisi*